Turtle Islands, Sierra Leone

-The Turtle Islands are in the Atlantic Ocean, located west of Sherbro Island in the Southern Province of Sierra Leone.
+The Turtle Islands are in the Atlantic Ocean, located west of Sherbro Island in Bonthe District, in the Southern Province of Sierra Leone.
 Of the eight islands, seven are inhabited.
 Sherbro people are the predominant ethnic group.
 This eight-island archipelagos expands in a zone of 8 mi over shallow waters and white sand banks.
 Yele, Bakie, Bumpetuk, Chepo, Hoong, Mut, Nyangei and Sei are the names of the islands.

 Economic activities

 Fishing is the main economic activity.
 Coconut products and tourism may contribute to the income in a lesser extent.

 Erosion is an issue especially on Nyangai and efforts to stem it by planting mangroves has been stymied by goats eating them and people using the wood for fires.

 Traditions

 Turtle Islands is a remote destination.
 The fishing communities have preserved their faith and traditions in a vivid manner.
 Sherbros are very social and spend their evenings in groups, drinking and singing traditional songs focused on bravery and romance.
 One of the eight islands, Hoong, is off limits to visitors and women.
 Hoong island is reserved for initiated men as part of a rites of passage.